spujadas/elk-docker/README.md

 Install [Docker](https://docker.com/), either using a native package (Linux) or wrapped in a virtual machine (Windows, OS X – e.g. using [Boot2Docker](http://boot2docker.io/) or [Vagrant](https://www.vagrantup.com/)).

-To pull this image from the Docker registry, open a shell prompt and enter:
+To pull this image from the [Docker registry](https://registry.hub.docker.com/u/sebp/elk/), open a shell prompt and enter:

 	$ sudo docker pull sebp/elk

-**Note** – This image has been built automatically from the source files in the source Git repository.
+**Note** – This image has been built automatically from the source files in the [source Git repository on GitHub](https://github.com/spujadas/elk-docker).
 If you want to build the image yourself, see the [Building the image](#building-image) section below.

 **Note** – The size of the virtual image (as reported by `docker images`) is 1,076 MB.